 7.1 Correspondence.
 All correspondence intended for the board should be directed to the Planning Board.
-Letters and emails should be sent to the Town Planner who will forward them to the Planning Board.
+Letters and emails should be sent to the Town Planner who will forward them to the Planning Board mailed care of the Planning Department and email should be sent to the Town Planner.
 Emails and letters received by individual Planning Board members should be forwarded to the Town Planner who will send them to the Planning Board.